-From crispy fried Gol-gappas that burst in your mouth, to thick sweet lassi to beat the desert heat, Jaipur has the perfect menu for a backpacker on a shoestring budget.
+From crispy fried gol-gappas that burst in your mouth, to thick sweet lassi to beat the desert heat, Jaipur has the perfect menu for a backpacker on a shoestring budget.
 Besides, you haven’t had an authentic experience of Jaipur until you have tried its wide array of delicious street food.
-Just hit up any of these roadside eateries and before you know it, you’ll have a paunch that any Rajasthani could be proud of!

-Gulab Ji Chai Wala
+exploring street food in jaipur @ Gulab Ji Chai Wala

 Where: Opposite Ganpati Plaza on MI Road

-Where: 220, Street No.1, Near Sidhwashar Mandir, Raja Park
+Where: 220, Street No.1, near Sidhwashar Mandir, Raja Park

 Where: 315, MI Road